JSbotHQ/RealTime-Engine.IO/README.md

          socket.send(data)
      })

+  ii. room messaging
+   - It is not possible in engine.io.

 Note : Engine is meant to be bundled with frameworks.
 Socket.IO includes Engine, therefore serving two clients is not necessary.
        If you use Socket.IO, then review the example here: https://github.com/JSbotHQ/RealTime-Socket.IO